Data-and-Trust-Alliance/DPS/specification.md

 TODO: Likely need a bit more discussion and decisions on acceptable formats
 - Concepts defined for region Content and Country

+--> Note that this list follows the same logic as processing geography, which follows the same logic as Origin.

 #### License to use